mockko/livereload/README.md

 Configuration
 -------------

-If you want to:
+To:

 * monitor additional extensions (like `.haml`, if you're serving HAML directly from Rails without generating `.html` on disk)

-...you need to edit `.livereload` file in the folder you run LiveReload from.
+...you need to edit `.livereload` file in the monitored folder.
 (This file is automatically created if it does not exist when you run `livereload`.)

 Syntax is like this: